Film and Television Studies Program Requirements

 - ENGL 212C - P1 Shakespeare and Movies (3)

 - POSC 122 - P1 Politics at the Movies (3)

 - WGST 220 - Women and Film (3)

 - WGST 258 - P1 Gender in Popular Media (3)

 *Applicable depending on topic; consult with program director.

-Note: Excluding COMM/ENGL 329, no more than three courses may come from one discipline.
+Note: Only one course applied to a student's major may also be used to satisfy a requirement in the film and television studies minor.
+Excluding COMM/ENGL 329, no more than three courses may come from one discipline.

 Note: The information here is provided for informational purposes only.
 For exact requirements as well as course descriptions, visit the Undergraduate Catalog.